Fat is a socialist issue

 “Insulate Britain” activists block a road in Essex

-But today’s focus is on one of the many other negative outcomes when private profits override human need.
-Regulars on this site know of my love-hate relationship with the output of Richard Murphy: tax specialist, bird-watcher, Quaker, erstwhile fast food junkie, fen dweller, professor of economics in my own steel city, champion of modern monetary theory, scourge of ‘austerity’, clueless shill for empire in the Ukraine and doubtless much besides …
+But today’s focus is on one of the many other negative outcomes when private profits must, as a matter of systemic necessity, trump human need.
+Regulars on this site know of my love-hate relationship with the output of Richard Murphy: tax specialist, bird-watcher, Quaker, erstwhile fast food junkie, fen dweller, professor of economics in my own steel city, advocate for modern monetary theory, scourge of ‘austerity’, unwitting shill for empire in the Ukraine and doubtless much besides …

-… homo sapiens sapiens being nothing if not complex.
+homo sapiens sapiens being nothing if not all manner of things.

-Only last month I wrote, apropos his talk of Crimea having been “seized” by Russia one month after the US-backed coup of February 2014, that:
+Only last month I wrote, apropos his talk of Crimea having been “seized” by Russia one month after the US-orchestrated coup of February 2014, that:

 Professor Murphy shows not for the first time a lazily armchair abuse of his platform by pronouncing on matters he knows not the first thing about.

 Can’t say I care either for the way he holds court below the line to a commentariat bordering on the fawning.
-All the same, I frequently quote him with approval on what he does so well: above all his damning of the immiserating consequences for the many, further enrichment for the few, of UK prime minister Keir Starmer and his economically illiterate chancellor, Rachel Reeves.
+All the same, I frequently quote him with approval on what he does so well: above all his damning of the immiserating consequences for the many, further enrichment for the few, of a UK led by Keir Starmer and his economically illiterate chancellor, Rachel Reeves.
+1

-Here though he’s in good form on a different topic; the epidemic – especially in Britain and the USA, where ‘free markets’ have gone further even than the West at large in eclipsing all other considerations – of junk food addicts cultivated as such using sophisticated and lavishly funded toolkits for psychological assault.
-I speak of commercial propaganda in both the narrow sense of advertising, and the broader sense – from product placement and celebrity endorsement to society-wide conditioning on what constitutes the good life – of a chronically market-dictated ‘developed’ world.
+Here though he’s in incisive form on the topic, related but distinct, of an epidemic – deadliest in a UK and USA furthest down the road of market fetishism – of junk food addiction induced by sophisticated and lavishly funded tools of persuasion.
+I speak of commercial propaganda in both the narrow sense of advertising, and the broader sense – from product placement and celebrity endorsement to society-wide conditioning as to what constitutes the good life – of a chronically neoliberal ‘developed’ West.
+2 3

 One last generalisation before we get to Disgusted of Ely.
 Not a fortnight ago – see Method in madness: Trump’s tariffs Part 3 – I quoted the Reverend Chris Hedges, pace Karl Marx: